skeeto/skeeto.github.com/_posts/2013-12-18-Clojure-style-Multimethods-in-Emacs-Lisp.markdown

-This past week I added [Clojure-style multimethods][clojure] to Emacs Lisp through a package I call `multi`. **I believe it is Elisp's very first *multiple dispatch* object system!** That is, methods are dispatched based on the dynamic, run-time type of more than one of its arguments.
+This past week I added [Clojure-style multimethods][clojure] to Emacs Lisp through a package I call `multi`. **I believe it is Elisp's very first *multiple dispatch* object system!** That is, methods are dispatched based on the dynamic, run-time type of [more than one of its arguments][multimethods].

  * [https://github.com/skeeto/multi](https://github.com/skeeto/multi)